2026-2027 AAMC PREview Exam Dates

-Learn what AAMC PREview exam dates are available for the 2025-2026 medical school application cycle, as well as when scores are released.
-Review the chart of test dates below, as well as the directions for how to sign up for your PREview exam and strategic advice for when to schedule your test.
+Learn what AAMC PREview exam dates are available for the 2026-2027 medical school application cycle, as well as when scores are released.
+Review the chart of test dates below, as well as the directions for how to sign up for your PREview exam and schedule your test.

 The AAMC PREview Professional Readiness Exam is a situational judgment test designed to evaluate a premed’s professionalism, soft skills, and non-academic qualifications.
-The test is composed of a series of hypothetical scenarios students may be faced with in medical school that seek to determine a student’s awareness of effective and ineffective professional behaviors.
+The test consists of a series of hypothetical scenarios that students may encounter in medical school, designed to assess their awareness of effective and ineffective professional behaviors.

 Whether or not you need to take a PREview exam depends on the medical schools you’re applying to.

-This is a list of every medical school that requires or recommends AAMC PREview.
+This is every medical school that requires or recommends AAMC PREview.

-PREview exam dates for the 2025-2026 application cycle are offered from April until September.
-Score reports are not released until six to seven weeks after your testing window.
+PREview exam dates for the 2026-2027 application cycle are offered from April to October.
+Score reports are not released until about a month after your testing window.

-Registration opened on February 25th; however, registration closing dates vary depending on your test date.
+Registration opens on or before March 1st.
+Registration closing dates vary depending on your test date.

-Window Test Dates Registration Opens Registration Closes Scores Released
+Window Test Dates Registration Opens On Registration Closes

 Dates are subject to change.
 Continue to check the AAMC PREview schedule for changes, as well as the specific instructions provided by each school you apply to.